clcollins/go-git-release/README.md

 Current Limitations:

 1. Currently, this does not create a release or upload the artifacts, it just tags, pushes the tag and builds the artifacts
-2. Currently, the "continue with an existing tag" option doesn't actually check out the tag

 ## Usage